lchen723/RF_Graph/README.md

 3. function_NP_Graph.R: An R script containing the function for the method in the manuscript.
 4. RF_Sim_repeated_measurements.R: An R script for running simulation studies with the availability of repeated measurements.
 5. RF_Sim_validation_data.R: An R script for running simulation studies with the availability of validation data.
+6. result.RData: A workspace containing the analysis results obtained by RDA_SiM_v2.R.
+Moreover, inputing 'Y' and 'X' refer to the responses and covariates in the real dataset.